Sister Alphonse Academy Newsflash!

 Dear Sister Alphonse Academy Families!

+We have also included a link regarding a health and wellness initiative we have to support GSACRD families.
 Please check out the GSACRD Voice Parent Cafe, which provides families with resources in supporting physical and mental health.
-There are some interesting sessions that take place through zoom!
-Please feel free to click on the link to explore some of these sessions and resources.
+There are some interesting sessions that take place through zoom.
+Watch for the dates that will be coming up in the future.

 Christine Samson, Principal